-This Better Energy Management with Transition Engineering training seminar will equip delegates to make existing energy and environmental management systems more useful to support strategic business changes towards sustainability.
+This ETC training course will equip the participants to make existing energy and environmental management systems more useful to support strategic business changes towards sustainability.
 It will provide tools to help understand the system dynamics of their organisations, to provide better support for strategic decision making and to implement change with more confidence in successful outcomes.
-It will enable delegates to think differently about the challenges of “unsustainability”, to identify and respond to risks, and contribute to change programme to ensure long term business prosperity in a changing world.
+It will enable to think differently about the challenges of “unsustainability”, to identify and respond to risks, and contribute to change programme to ensure long term business prosperity in a changing world.

 - How to make existing energy and environmental managements systems more useful

 - Challenging unstated assumptions, asking the right questions